nspilman/commREFinal/README.md

 # Getting Started with Create React App

-#Use NPM Start to run app after running NPM install to install the dependencies
+#Run NPM Install to install all dependencies
+#Run NPM Start to start application
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts